ingo/ingo.github.io/_recipes/grilled_chicken_breasts_with_turmeric_and_lime.md

 title: Grilled Chicken Breasts With Turmeric and Lime
 ---

 Most importantly, as with all white meat chicken, don't overcook it or you'll end up with well-seasoned shoe leather.
 This recipe is a simple, flavorful marinade of turmeric, rosemary, garlic, lime juice and olive oil.
-Most importantly, as with all white meat chicken, don't overcook it or you'll end up with well-seasoned shoe leather.

 ### Ingredients